andreizanik/cookies-next/README.md

 #### ctx
 Next.js context, null, undefined or {}

-if null, undefined or {} then at SSR will not set cookies
+If null, undefined or {} then at SSR will not set cookies

 #### name
 cookie's name